The Challenge I Program

 Time management is key for both parents and students.

-In seminar, students engage in book discussions, and tutors suggest ways that students can improve their writing.
+In seminar, students engage in book discussions, and directors suggest ways that students can improve their writing.

 Latin 1 (First and Second Semesters)